-After five years at the West London club he was suspended after speculation that he was about to join Leicester City.
+After a mixed five years at the West London club where he experienced both relegation and promotions he was suspended and subsequently left the club after speculation that he was about to join Leicester City.

-In May 2013, Holloway guided Palace back to the Premier League after defeating Watford in the play-offs.
+In November 2012, Holloway joined Crystal Palace following the departure of Dougie Freedman and successfully guided them back to the Premier League after defeating Watford in the play-offs.

-Unfortunately after a terrible start to the 2013-14 Premier League season Holloway left the club by mutual respect in November 2013 and was subsequently replaced by Tony Pulis.
+Unfortunately after a terrible start to the 2013-14 season he left by mutual consent in the November and was subsequently replaced by Tony Pulis.

-After only two months out, Ian Holloway was back in football replacing Steve Lomas in the Millwall hot seat in January 2014.
+After only two months out, he was back in football replacing Steve Lomas in the Millwall hot seat in January 2014.